-4.3 BSPs
+3.3 BSPs

-An application must specify a target BSP through the TARGET variable in the makefile.
-Cypress provides reference BSPs for its development kits.
+An application must specify a target BSP through the TARGET variable in the Makefile.
+We provide reference BSPs for its development kits.
 Use these as a reference to construct your own BSP.
-For more information about BSPs, refer to the Board Support Packages chapter.
+For more information about BSPs, refer to the Board support packages chapter.

-- When using the Project Creator to create an application, it provides the selected BSP and updates the makefile. - Use the Library Manager to add, update, or remove a BSP from an application.
+- When using the Project Creator to create an application, it provides the selected BSP and updates the Makefile. - Use the Library Manager to add, update, or remove a BSP from an application.
 You can also add a .mtb file that contains the URL and a version tag of interest in the application.

-4.4 make getlibs
+3.4 make getlibs